AntoineMellerio/hackathon_GoogleCloud/README.md

 # Hackathon GoogleCloud for climate - Datact
 :earth_africa:   Agri-business is responsible of 30% of the world carbon emissions.

 :bulb:   Along with 8 other students, we created an SAAS B2B platform to assist product designers and purchasing managers in the eco-conception and eco-supply of agri-food products.
+You can find in this repository the notebooks that conducted the analysis, as well as the final functions and the final presentation.

 ## Plateform description
 The plateform is composed of three modules :